 I have an MSc Psychodynamic Counselling and Psychotherapy with Children and Adolescents.

-I have eight years of experience working with children and young people with emotional and behavioural difficulties, including attachment difficulties, Autistic Spectrum Disorder, ADHD and children and adolescents in care.
-I work as a psychotherapist for Coxlease School a school for children with emotional and behavioural difficulties.
+I have 12 years of experience working with children and young people with emotional and behavioural difficulties, including, anxiety, attachment difficulties, Autistic Spectrum Disorder, ADHD and children and adolescents in care.
+I have worked as a psychotherapist in a school for children with emotional and behavioural difficulties.